 The Chaser (Na Hong-jin, 2008)

 Much like that saying about cunninlingus: for everyone who won't, there's someone who will.
-South Korean cinema has risen in popularity out of the due to the American film industry not being able to or unwilling to make the style of gritty thrillers they were once lauded for.
+South Korean cinema has risen in popularity due to American films not being able to or unwilling to make films they were once lauded for.
 Na Hong-jin's debut is a fantastic film which feels like the missing link between Old Boy (2003) and I Saw the Devil (2010); that already puts it in good company.
-It's a shame it doesn't get the appreciation it deserves as it one of the shining offerings which helped put Korean cinema on the map in the noughties.
+It's a shame it doesn't get the appreciation it deserves as it one of the shining offerings which really put Korean cinema on the map for me in the noughties.

-Couldn't care less which label released any of these films on blu-ray; I just care about making these films easier to get hold of, in all honesty.
-As mentioned earlier, I don't agree with the echochamber of Criterion being the purveyors of great cinema; they're more of a status label more than anything else, but having more films like the ones listed above might have me changing my opinion on the label.
+Couldn't care less which label releases these films on blu-ray; I just care about making these films easier to get hold of, in all honesty.
+As mentioned earlier, I don't agree with the echochamber of Criterion being the purveyors of great cinema; they're more of a status label more than anything else, but having more films like the ones listed above might have me improving my opinion on the label.

 2 comments: